arqma/arqma/README.md

 **Preparing the build environment**

-1. Download and install the [MSYS2 installer](http://msys2.github.io) 64-bit package, depending on your system.
+1. Download and install the [MSYS2 installer](http://msys2.github.io).

 2. Open the MSYS shell via the `MSYS2 MSYS` shortcut at Menu Start